zhutoutoutousan/marzipano/README.md

 This is an `npm`-based project.
 A [Node.js](http://www.nodejs.org) installation is required for development.
-You also need a Java compiler to build the SWF file containing the Flash renderers.
-(Set 32-bit Java path in your PATH, as MXMLC does not support 64-bit Java)
+You also need a Java compiler to build the SWF file containing the Flash renderers (set 32-bit Java path in your PATH, as MXMLC does not support 64-bit Java).

 Run `npm install` to install the dependencies.
 If you haven't in a while, bring them up to date with `npm update`.